corporalrivalle/CECS443_SoftMNG_Team_2/README.md

  - ParkingGarage(ver2).py is the whole program.
  - need to run "pip install pymongo" in the terminal to download pymongo

+ # NOTE: PLEASE USE PYTHON 3.11.3!!
+Using earlier versions of python may result in errors!
+ - Front end is developed on Angular 15

  # Libraries:
  - from datetime import datetime
     - usd to implement all the time related features of the product.